mwstroud/M1Homogenous/README.md

-# M1ten_thousand
+# M1 Homogenous network

 Matt Stroud, Tyler Banks, and Feng Feng
-A ten thousand cell network of the primary motor cortex with 4 unique cell types in layer 5A and 5B: CP, CS, FSI, and LTS.
-Utilizes distance dependent connections for more realism.
+A one thousand cell network of the primary motor cortex with 4 unique cell types in layer 5A and 5B: CP, CS, FSI, and LTS.

 There are 3 experiments to run: